Nana1018/AIbaking/README.md

 All in the tempaltes file.

-          indexbake.html = the main webpage used for AI baking. resultcr.html = the internal webpage used for AI baking show recipe. indexMake.html = the webpage used for Generate Recipe.
+          indexbake.html = the main webpage used for AI baking. resultcr.html = the internal webpage used for showing recipes. indexMake.html = the webpage used for Generating Recipe.

 ## Citing